-- Your resume (or curriculum vitae) outlining your relevant skills, education, and/or work experience. - Dates and locations for all activities should be indicated as necessary. - This resume is not for employment purposes.
-Please structure and format your document accordingly.
+- Your resume (or curriculum vitae) outlining your relevant skills, education, and/or work experience. - Dates and locations for all activities should be indicated as necessary. - Include any relevant school, work, internship, volunteer, or other experience that may potentially be relevant to demonstrate your preparedness for graduate-level scholarship.